 The mirrors that were set up in March 2017 were taken down on 1 November 2017.
 On 5 May 2018, the same “temporary” set-up (as pictured above) was done again.
 The mirrors were removed on 3 November 2018.
 I continue to monitor temperatures and plot correlations.]

 Last winter’s set-up (2016).

 Last year, during April and May, I attached only 17 strips of foil 700 mm long in the same way.
 The total area then was 3.6 square metres.
 In that winter, the wind did a little damage, which I taped over.
 Much worse damage was caused by a magpie-lark attacking his reflection.
 By October, they were torn as shown in the third photo.

 I repaired some of that damage, too, using builders’ foil, which is stronger.
-Early in November 2016, I removed all the foil.
+On 6 November 2016, I removed all the foil.
 By then I wanted shade. not sunlight.